 Individual Nomination Right (INR) nominees;

-Siblings of students already attending Malvern College Hong Kong;
+Siblings of pupils already attending Malvern College Hong Kong;

-Students who have been attending Malvern College Pre-School Hong Kong for at least one year prior to admission to
+Malvern College Pre-School Hong Kong pupils (min. one academic year attendance prior to admission);

 Children of Old Malvernians (alumni);